 2.3 Deceptive Planning

-Masters and Sardina formalizes deceptive path-planning and proposed the concept of last deceptive point (LDP), after which the pathing of an agent is found to be optimal thus truthful.
-The last deceptive point (LDP) is measured by density (portion of path completion), and this can be used to rank the agents by their deception ability.
-For every path, there must be one and only one last deceptive point (LDP), where it can be the starting point if the path if the path is completely truthful, or somewhere near to the real goal if the path is deceptive.
+Masters and Sardina(2017) formalize deceptive path-planning and proposed the concept of last deceptive point (LDP), after which the path of an agent is found to be optimal thus truthful.
+The last deceptive point (LDP) is measured by density (proportion of path completion), and this can be used to rank the agents by their deception ability.
+For every path, there must be one and only one last deceptive point (LDP), where it can be the starting point if the path is completely truthful, or somewhere near to the real goal if the path is deceptive.

 They also designed an observer that calculates the probability of all potential goals P(G|⃗o).
 If an action is deceptive, then P(gr|o) ≤ P(g|o) for all g ∈ G \ gr and gr denote the real goal.